no-dap/capacitor-notification-extensions/README.md

 ## LocalNotificationExtension
 `LocalNotification.addListener('localNotificationReceived')` doesn't work in android if you use capacitor 2.x,
-this class just a bug fix that only overrides a receiver to notify message received event to listener.
+this class just a bug fix that only overrides a receiver to notify a message received event to listener.
 (This will be solved in capacitor 3.x, [merged commit link](https://github.com/ionic-team/capacitor-plugins/pull/217/commits/a499ddf4f8729119550c55f9c44549d29cf544f4))
 Use this plugin for android only.
 (This class hasn't implemented for iOS)